Monday, June 10, 2024

 All participate in the Real, the Truth.
 No escape.
 No exit.
 The sages have no greater grasp of the Real than a butterfly.
 And the butterfly doesn't even know its beautiful.
 Yet it is known on its behalf.
 That's benevolence.

 In this regard, MU III-26.3: "...Atman is never the effect of any thought or words.
 It is not an object of meditation or speech.
 For it is your very self.
 Thus the Sruti advises the students to dissociate from Atman all words, or thoughts which were at first accepted as means for its realization.
 That which is thought by the mind is merely an idea.
 It is changeable and negatable.
 Hence it is not Reality.
 Therefore any idea associated with Atman is not the Atman itself."
-Sruti, that which is heard.
+Sruti, that which is heard, particularly scripture.

 MU III-36.4: "...the Jnani may be engaged in any activity, but in everything he realizes Brahman alone.
-The experiences of a Jnani have thus been described in the Gita (4.240: "BRAHMAN IS THE OFFERING, BRAHMAN IS THE OBLATION POURED INTO THE FIRE OF BRAHMAN.
+The experiences of a Jnani have been thusly described in the Gita (4.240: "BRAHMAN IS THE OFFERING, BRAHMAN IS THE OBLATION POURED INTO THE FIRE OF BRAHMAN.
 Brahman verily shall be reached by him who always sees Brahman in action.""

 A close study of the ancient teaching of Judaism and Christianity render the same sentiments.
 I've written about that in these pages, too.
 Man is said to be, or have within, a spark of the divine.
 To fully realize this is to come to the same end as that told in the above quote.
 And, when God has put in his mouth the words, by some ancient Hebrew author, "I am That I am" it would be foolish, I think, to not conclude that has the same meaning as the Vedantic, Brahamaic, Advaitin formula "I am That" "That I am".